Q: How will I know that my project got selected for funding?

 Experience and Mission

-Q: What are the deliverables?
+Q: What are the outputs?

 Q: What are the grant objectives?

 A: To apply for Visegrad and Visegrad+ Grants, your project must fit into one of the seven focus areas eligible for funding.
-Specific thematic priorities apply to those Visegrad+ projects that target the countries of the Eastern Partnership or the Western Balkan countries (see section 1.7.).
+Specific thematic priorities may apply to Visegrad+ projects that target the countries of the Eastern Partnership or the Western Balkan countries (see section 1.7.).
 For Visegrad Strategic Grants, distinct strategic priorities are defined on an annual basis (see section 1.6.).
 Each project proposal should be identified with one focus area and one concrete objective which best corresponds with the project’s aims.
 The focus areas and objectives to each grant program can be found on the Fund’s website.

 Q: What should I keep in mind when preparing the application?